Bannerman Castle Tour:

 This outing combines the Best of History and Being Outdoors.

-> Have your camera/phone fully charged and ready for taking lots of photos.
+- Have your camera/phone fully charges and ready for taking lots of photos.

-> Wear appropriate attire and have sunblock/bug spray on hand because this is an outdoor tour.
+- Wear appropriate attire and have sunblock/bug spray on hand because the Bannerman Castle Tour is completely outdoors.

 MORE THINGS IN DUTCHESS COUNTY: